-Stan Lee helped launch Marvel into the comic book powerhouse it is today by co-creating some of the biggest names in the superhero world, including Spider-Man, The Incredible Hulk, and Iron Man, as well as The Fantastic Four and The X-Men.
+Stan Lee, who passed away on Nov.
+12 at age 95, helped launch Marvel into the comic book powerhouse it is today by co-creating some of the biggest names in the superhero world — including Spider-Man, The Incredible Hulk, and Iron Man, plus The Fantastic Four and The X-Men.

-Lee has already built a fortune, but it sounds like he might be dealing with some troubling times.
-News came out this week that he received a temporary restraining order against his manager of several months, Keya Morgan, after Morgan was arrested on suspicion of filing a false police report.
-The Los Angeles Police Department has been investigating reports of elder abuse as it’s claimed that Morgan controlled access to Lee, moved him from his family home and more.
+Lee had recently gone through troubling times.
+He took out a temporary restraining order against his manager of several months, Keya Morgan, after Morgan was arrested on suspicion of filing a false police report.
+The Los Angeles Police Department had been investigating reports of elder abuse — it’s claimed that Morgan controlled access to Lee, moved him from his family home and more.

-Click through to find out how Stan Lee has made his money over the years and find out who his richest fictional characters are.
+Find out how Stan Lee has made his money over the years and who his richest fictional characters are.

 Stan Lee Net Worth: $50M